Next Chapter | Previous Chapter | Contents | Index

 the actual call becomes a far call, since functions expect far calls in

-has to be increased by 6
+large model; and has to be increased by 6

 rather than 4 afterwards to make up for the extra word of parameters.